txstate-etc/wrkbench/README.md

 - wrk2 utilizes Histrograms and has improved precision over wrk and automatically compensates for the coordinated omission problem, thus giving more a acurate report.

 Histrograms are good at measuring percentiles and we want to capture as many as we can.
 This gives a better picture of how our systems are performing.
-A good opensource tool to do this with is: High Dynamic Range Histogram (HdrHistrogram)
+A good opensource tool to do this with is: High Dynamic Range Histogram (HdrHistrogram):
 - Covers a configurable dynamic range value (which is what you need to measure in percentiles)
 - At configurable precision (expressed as a number of significant digits)
 - Provides tools for iteration (Linear, Logarithmic, Percentile)

-Example:
+Examples of what HdrHistrogram can do:
 - Can track values between 1us and 1hr
 - With 3 decimal points of resolution
 - Built in compensation for Coordinated Omission if you tell it the interval where you expect to see results.